-3.1 The Designated Safeguarding Lead will be informed of any bullying incidents when there is a reasonable cause to suspect that a child is suffering or likely to suffer significant harm.
-A log of bullying concerns, investigations and outcomes is held by the Designated Safeguarding Lead.
+The Safeguarding team will be informed of any bullying incidents when there is a reasonable cause to suspect that a child is suffering or likely to suffer significant harm.
+A log of bullying concerns, investigations and outcomes is held by the Designated Safeguarding Leads.

-- 3.2 The School has a widely publicised anti-bullying policy which is reviewed on a regular basis.
-The School also promotes positive behaviour on a daily basis, in addition to taking part in local and national initiatives (Anti-bullying week, Mental Health Awareness days for example). - 3.3 If a child-on-child abuse report is determined to be unsubstantiated, unfounded, false or malicious, the DSL will consider if the person who made the allegation is in need of help.
-If a report is shown to be deliberately invented or malicious, the DSL and the Head will consider if any disciplinary action is appropriate in line with the Behaviour Policy. - 3.4 Support for all children is offered through the school counsellor.
+The School has a widely publicised anti-bullying policy which is reviewed on a regular basis.
+The School also promotes positive behaviour on a daily basis, in addition to taking part in local and national initiatives (Anti-bullying week, Mental Health Awareness days for example).

+If a child-on-child abuse report is determined to be unsubstantiated, unfounded, false or malicious, the Safeguarding team will consider if the person who made the allegation is in need of help.
+If a report is shown to be deliberately invented or malicious, the safeguarding team and the Head will consider if any disciplinary action is appropriate in line with the Behaviour Policy.

+Support for all children is offered through the school counsellor.